 Educators can use Flipgrid for introductions, to get reactions on videos/documents, for book reviews, peer reviews, and much more.
 You can get more ideas by visiting the discovery library.
 The discovery library is a forum where educators share ideas for topics to use in the classroom.
 To access the library login to the admin panel using your Microsoft account and click the "Disco Library" tab up top.

 To log in you first need to visit admin.flipgrid.com.
 Click "Login in with Microsoft" and use your BSU email and password.
 Since Flipgrid is a Microsoft product, it is free for BSU instructors and students to use.

 2. Create Grid

-First, we need to tell Flipgrid who can access our grid (called a community type).
-Currently there are three options; the option most recommended is "School Email Domain," which means that only students with a common email domain can see the grid (i.e. @student.bridgew.edu).
+Next, Select a Grid Type to tell Flipgrid who can access your grid.
+Currently there are three options; the option most recommended is "School Email," which means that only students with a common email domain can see the grid (i.e. @student.bridgew.edu).

 3. Edit Settings (Optional)

 After launching your grid, Flipgrid will ask if you would like to customize your grid.
 If you wish to, click this link.
 Under features you will see options for notification, captions, and more.
 You can also delete your grid from this page.
 You can modify settings later from the Actions menu as well.

 4. Add Topics

 Topics are the questions or prompts for your students.
 After clicking into your grid click "Add New Topic".
 You will need to have a topic title like, for example, "Introductions".
 In the topic description you can pose your prompt.
 You can set the Recording Time limit and turn on Video Moderation if you would like.

 Further below under "Focus" you can upload (or record) a video, image, or add other relevant media resources to engage your students.
 Perhaps there is a current events news story you'd like to share and have students respond to.